 Paul Strand's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Paul Strand's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

 The enduring lesson is not that every photographer should work like Paul Strand.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 Your photography is a record of your living, for anyone who really sees.

-02
+Idea 02

 The artist's world is limitless.

-03
+Idea 03

 The photograph must be direct and alive.

-04
+Idea 04

 Form is not separate from meaning.

-05
+Idea 05

 The camera has to respect the fact before it can transform it.

-06
+Idea 06

 A good picture is built from attention, not tricks.

-07
+Idea 07

 The world gives enough structure if you learn to see it.

-08
+Idea 08

 Photography demands honesty about what is in front of you.

-09
+Idea 09

 The frame should not apologize for being precise.

-10
+Idea 10

 To photograph well is to live with visual discipline.